mendix/docs/content/appstore/connectors/opc-ua.md

 #### 3.3.2 OpcUaServer_NewEdit

 This page allows you to create or change the details of an OPC UA server you want to use within your app.
-Your app administrator can use this page as is, or you can cUAtomize it for your own use.
-If you cUAtomize it, we recommend that you use a copy of it in one of your own modules so that it is not accidentally overwritten if you update the OPC UA Client connector App Store module.
+Your app administrator can use this page as is, or you can customize it for your own use.
+If you customize it, we recommend that you use a copy of it in one of your own modules so that it is not accidentally overwritten if you update the OPC UA Client connector App Store module.

 ##### 3.3.2.1 Data on OpcUaServer_NewEdit Page